rokitalab/OpenPedCan-analysis/README.md

 The OpenPedCan operates on a pull request model to accept contributions from community participants.
 The maintainers have set up continuous integration software via GitHub Actions to confirm the reproducibility of analyses within the project’s Docker container.

-The project maintainers include scientists from the [Center for Data-Driven Discovery in Biomedicine at the Children's Hospital of Philadelphia](https://d3b.center/).
-We invite researchers to join OpenPedCan to help rigorously characterize the genomic landscape of these diseases to enable more rapid discovery of additional mechanisms contributing to the pathogenesis of pediatric cancer and overall accelerate clinical translation on behalf of patients.

 **New to the project?
 Please be sure to read the following documentation before contributing:**